Join former classmates and current members of the program at the annual KU Nurse Anesthesia Tailgate!

 Students have access to a wealth of cases at both The University of Kansas Hospital and a variety of affiliate clinical sites.

-With over 18,000 cases per year, the clinical experience provides challenging and diverse preparation for a smooth transition to the workplace.
+With more than 19,000 cases each year, the clinical experience provides challenging and diverse preparation for a smooth transition to the workplace.
 See a chart of cases by KU graduates compared against COA requirements.

-Graduates of the program are fully prepared for independent practice, as attested to by graduates.
+Graduates of the program are fully prepared for independent practice, as attested to by KU graduates.

 Seven full-time CRNA faculty, each averaging 10 years of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.